Ankita-Bera/sql-powerbi-sales-analysis/README.md

 **Total Quantity by Pizza Name** <br>
 Chart Type: Bar Chart <br>
-Insight: Insight: This chart highlights the most frequently ordered pizzas.
+Insight: This chart highlights the most frequently ordered pizzas.
 The top pizzas dominate total order quantity, indicating strong customer preference for a few specific pizza types.
 These items contribute significantly to overall sales volume and should be prioritized in promotions and inventory planning.
 ![Quantity by Pizza Name](quantity_by_pizza_name.png)

 **Revenue by City** <br>